spinnaker/kleat/README.md

   store and Prometheus as your metric source, your `canary.serviceIntegrations` block is only required to have `google` and `prometheus` entries.
-- There are two changes to SAML config in the `security.authn.saml` block in the halconfig
+- There are two changes to SAML config in the `security.authn.saml` block in the
+  halconfig:
-  - Halyard has two separate fields for the medatadata depending on whether it represents a local file (`metadataLocal`) or a remote file (`metadataRemote`).
+  - Halyard has two separate fields for the metadata depending on whether it represents a local file (`metadataLocal`) or a remote file (`metadataRemote`).
 Kleat does not make this distinction and requires the metadata location to be specified under the `metadataUrl` field.
 Users